-I’m getting into comfort here a little early, but this style of boot is going to feel a bit strange if you’re not used to wearing a shoe designed this way.
-It may take some getting used to to decide if you really like it.
-However, for pros that aren’t just on their feet, but are that are also walking consistently throughout the day, I think you’ll appreciate this kind of fit.
+Let me briefly turn towards comfort.
+This style of boot feels a bit strange if you don’t normally wear a shoe designed this way.
+It may take some time to decide if you really like it.
+However, pros who walk consistently throughout the day should appreciate this kind of fit.

 The Comfort of Carhartt Force Work Boots

-Most of the features of Carhartt Force Work Boots are built around comfort.
+Carhartt builds most of the features of their Force Work Boots around comfort.
 Certainly, anything that keeps our feet drier or helps them dry when wet is welcome.
-For that reason, I really like the fact that there is a combination of waterproof construction, breathability, and moisture-wicking from the Carhartt Force and Storm Defender technologies.
-We haven’t had a lot of nasty conditions to test these in, but combining Carhartt Force Work Boots with their Shoreline Vapor Rain Gear resulted in dry feet the few times I’ve been able to play in the rain.
+For that reason, I really like the combination of waterproof construction, breathability, and moisture-wicking from the Carhartt Force and Storm Defender technologies.
+The season hasn’t given us a lot of nasty conditions to test these in.
+However, combining Carhartt Force Work Boots with their Shoreline Vapor Rain Gear resulted in dry feet the few times I “played” in the rain.

 In staying within the running shoe frame of mind, the EVA foam and Ortholite inserts really intrigued me.
-When I compared the midsoles of my Carhartt Force Work Boots to that of my Wolverine EPX Cabors, there is a noticeable difference.
+I noted a difference when comparing the midsoles of Carhartt Force Work Boots to my Wolverine EPX Cabors.
 The Force Boots are softer.
-It’s not as soft as the EVA foam (you can use the same material in different densities) as what I have in my running shoes though.
-What this means is that there’s more cushioning in the Force boot compared to my others.
-It also means that there’s a good chance that us bigger guys will notice a softer feel when walking and standing in them.
+While not as soft as the EVA foam in my running shoes though, they provided ample cushioning.
+In fact, the Carhartt Force work boots had much more than my others.
+Bigger guys will notice a softer feel when walking and standing in them.